ib-ruby/ib-ruby/README.md

 Ruby Implementation of the Interactive Brokers Trader Workstation (TWS) API v.965-967.
 # Development-Branch, Environment: Ruby 2.20, ActiveModel,  Rspec3/Guard-Testsuite

+The hole TWS-Environment is accessible through Ruby-Objects.

+IB::Gateway is the root.
+It manages a list of TWS-Users.
+An Advisor, who manages a list of contract-queries and ActiveAccounts, where AccountValues, PortfolioValues and Orders are linked.

+Whenever queries are send to the TWS, the response is stored in the object-tree and can then read out with standard Array-Methods.

+Thus ib-ruby supports the following workflow

+* Application sends Request
+* IB::Gateway transmits to the TWS
+* TWS-Response is stored in Object-Tree
+* Application gets Response
+* Application reads the evaluated response from Object-Tree

+All time-critical operations are encapsulated in IB::Connection, which itself is managed by IB::Gateway.
+IB::Gateway takes care of interrupted connections to the TWS and tolerates the daily reset of the TWS, and thus enables a 24/7-operation-mode.

+However, ib-ruby offers a simple translation of ruby-queries to tws-socket-codes and offers the pure TWS-response as well.
+The usage of the object-tree is optional.
+Any code for previous versions of the programm should work.
 ### Changes from the stable branch